JoseALermaIII/python-tutorials/books/AutomateTheBoringStuffWithPython/corrections.md

 On reference number 599.5, paragraph 24.49, the line:

 >Finally, passing the timedelta object to str() returns a string clearly explaning the duration.

+# Sept.
+7, 2018 Update:

+In Chapter 15, reference number 612.3, paragraph 24.125, the line:

+>To make sure the keyword argument sep=' & ' gets passed to print() in the new thread, we pass kwargs={'sep': '& '} to threading.Thread().